District choice

 When to use it

-When should I choose Wickenden over downtown?Choose Wickenden when you want more local East Side personality and you do not need the cleanest possible hotel-and-dinner loop.
+When should I choose Wickenden over downtown?Choose Wickenden when you want more local East Side personality and you do not need the cleanest possible hotel-and-dinner base.

 Question